 Included / Excluded

-Our tour starts at Dublin Airport at 1 pm.
+Our tour starts with a pickup at Dublin Airport at 1 pm.
 You will be met by our Footfalls tour guide and transported by bus to the village of Cobh in the South of County Cork.
 It was from Cobh that millions of Irish men and women embarked on their journey to America.
 Overnight in Cobh

 Overnight in Cobh